 As Hood’s Confederates crested the hill in pursuit of the retreating Pennsylvanians, McLean’s Buckeyes staggered them with a blistering barrage of artillery and musket fire.
 The stunned Confederates fell back and regrouped for a failed assault against McLean’s left flank.
 A third Confederate attempt finally shattered McLean’s line forcing them off of the hill.
 McLean lost thirty-three percent of his brigade defending Chinn Ridge, but the Ohioans’ stubborn resistance stalled Longstreet’s onslaught long enough for Pope to establish a defensive perimeter at Henry Hill.

 Pope Regroups at Henry Hill

 When the Confederates moved forward, Union batteries atop the hill greeted them with an artillery barrage that temporarily halted their advance.
-The Rebels regrouped and mounted attacks against each end of the Union line, but the Yankees held them off until sunset.
-By then, the Confederate advance faltered because of the exhaustion.
+The Confederates regrouped and mounted attacks against each end of the Union line, but the Union soldiers held them off until sunset.
+By then, the Confederate advance faltered because of exhaustion.

 Pope Orders a Retreat

 Overnight, Pope resigned himself to defeat and ordered a general retreat.
 By midnight, the rearguard of the Army of Virginia crossed Bull Run headed for Centerville.

 Second Battle of Bull Run Significance